willviles/Immerse/README.md

 ## Animations

-One of Immerse's key features is offering a clean, easy-to define, read & maintain interface for creating animations and tailoring them to devices and screens.
+One of Immerse's key features is offering a clean, easy to read interface for creating animations and targeting them at devices, breakpoints and runtimes.

 #### Configuring animation timelines